Demystifying the model minority complex

 12-week virtual consultation group for Asian American therapists & Healers

-This group is for licensed Asian American therapists and healers to explore the “Model Minority Complex” - an intertwined set of personal, familial, historical, cultural, and racial stories that cast Asian Americans as docile, hard-working, high-achieving, apolitical, socially inept, frugal, self-sacrificing, and inscrutable.
+This group is for Asian American therapists and healers to explore the “Model Minority Complex” - an intertwined set of projections and racial, cultural, intergenerational, familial and personal stories that cast Asian Americans as docile, hard-working, high-achieving, apolitical, socially inept, frugal, self-sacrificing, and inscrutable.
+These stories, absorbed from various sources—often indirectly—can have a deep unconscious impact.

 Guiding questions will include: